datagrok-ai/public/help/domains/chem/chem.md

 <details>
 <summary>How to use</summary>

-By default, similarity search finds structures similar to the selected molecule.
+By default, similarity search finds structures similar to the current molecule.
 To change the reference molecule, you have several options:

-1. Select the desired molecule directly in the spreadsheet or within the similarity or diversity viewers.
+1. Click the molecule in the spreadsheet, or within the similarity or diversity viewers.
-1. Draw it manually or paste using sketcher.
-To access the sketcher, right-click any molecule tile within the similarity or diversity viewers and select **Sketch**.
-Alternatively, in the top left corner of a molecule tile, click the **Edit** icon.
+1. Sketch it by clicking the "Edit" icon on top of the reference molecule.

   ![similarity_search_sketch_target](img/similarity_search_sketch_target.gif)